neumino/neumino.github.io/movies.md

 ### Transformers: The Last Knight
-*Released on 2017-06-21, vote average 6.1*
+*Released on 2017-06-21, vote average 6.2*

-In the absence of Optimus Prime, a battle for survival has commenced between the human race and the Transformers.
-Cade Yeager forms an alliance with Bumblebee, an English lord, and an Oxford professor to learn why the Transformers keep coming back to Earth.
+In the DANOVIC GHAHAHAH OMG NASHDHASDASDASDance with Bumblebee, an English lord, and an Oxford professor to learn why the Transformers keep coming back to Earth.

 <iframe id="player"
 	type="text/html"